MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-name-com.md

    ![Name-BP-Configure-3-1](../media/4e34caaf-b418-40ec-abfa-fe62175a87c2.png)

-5. Choose **Add Record** to add the first record.
+5. Select **Add Record** to add the first record.

     ![Name-BP-Configure-3-2](../media/1053c2a7-07c3-4c1b-b54a-1c02881fb0ec.png)

 6. Add the second CNAME record.

-    Use the values from the second row of the table above, and then choose **Add Record** to add the second record.
+    Use the values from the second row of the table above, and then select **Add Record** to add the second record.

     Add the remaining records in the same way, using the values from the third, fourth, fifth, and sixth rows of the table.